SoftUni-Internal/interactive-content/EN/05-Functional-Programming/00-Lambda-Expressions.md

 (msg) -> { System.out.println(msg); }

 // Parameters can be enclosed in parentheses()
-// The body can be enclosed n braces{}
+// The body can be enclosed in braces{}
 ```